-At the University of the Arts, different learning and kinds of research coexist and converge in the field of art and the arts
+At the University of the Arts, diverse approaches to learning and inquiry bring together research on art and arts research.

 Programs of excellence in the field of the arts that contribute to the improvement and specialization of professionals.